justinpjtate1/Tic-Tac-Toe/README.md

 To avoid repeating code for the 2 players, I defined the HTML for a player and used JS logic to clone the nodes for the second player.

+The biggest piece of planning was to work out how to best to define the winning conditions and look them up against the current state of the board.
+I decided as the winning conditions weren't going to change, I could add these manually in a 2D array.
+I also had to think about some functionality that checked the board against this 2D array to see if any conditions held true.
+I decided this should be done on the click event for each tile, so I also knew that the current board would need it's own array and updated on every click.

+Decided to use class IDs on page to show who's turn it is and this would alternate on the click event.

+Restart button had to clear the current board array

 ## HTML